A new website focusing on Poole during and after the Great War has gone live.

 One of the project contributors, culture volunteer and former Daily Echo deputy editor Ed Perkins said:

-"Luckily, it didn’t need courage for me to become a volunteer in Poole Museum’s fascinating First World War project that is looking into how the conflict affected the town and the legacy it left behind.
+"Luckily, it didn’t need courage for me to become a volunteer in Poole Museum’s fascinating First World War project that is looking into how the conflict affected the town and the legacy it left behind."It has been an education, giving me a small insight into what those men, and their families left behind, went through.
+And what might have befallen you and me if born at a different time.

 "My assignment is to look at the stories of the survivors.
 They were the lucky ones.
 But, even so, a great many of them were damaged by the experience.
 Each has a unique tale that they could have told, though so many couldn’t bear burden their loved ones what they had been through."